punkave/best-practices/CSS/articles/creating-and-naming-css-breakpoints.md

 This article will address the issues of determining where breakpoints should fall in your responsive implementation and naming conventions around those points.
 The article assumes completion of a 'desktop' view and the use of a CSS pre-processor (LESS in this case).

 ## Issue
 Determining breakpoints for a responsive implementation is a case-by-case process.
 There are no boilerplate sizes for breakpoints and they're best determined collaboratively between designer and developer by experimenting with different viewports.
 Because there are no predefined sizes it is overly specific to name these breakpoints by the device for which they are intended.
-To name them this way is also fundamentally out of line with ["naming CSS classes"](naming-css-classes.md).
+To name them this way is also fundamentally out of line with [naming CSS classes](naming-css-classes.md).

 ## Creating Breakpoints
 #### 1. Determining problem areas